- Sending updated and final transcripts to Penn State

 - "Pending" (XFRPEN) credits require action on your part.
 If a course you completed at a previous institution is not found in the Transferring Credits to Penn State web tool, it will appear as pending on your credit evaluation in LionPATH.
 You must submit a syllabus for the course to email@example.com for review.
 On average, the review process will take up to four (4) weeks.

 For some majors, GEN credits need to be evaluated by the relevant department before they can fulfill your Penn State degree requirements.
-Meeting with your academic adviser during TSO and throughout your Penn State career will help to ensure that you are on the most efficient path to degree completion.
+Meeting with your academic adviser during Transfer Student Orientation and throughout your Penn State career will help to ensure that you are on the most efficient path to degree completion.

-If you have questions that aren’t answered here, please contact Student Orientation and Transition Programs (814-865-4178 or orientation.psu.edu).
+If you have questions that aren’t answered here, please contact Student Orientation and Transition Programs (814-865-4178 or firstname.lastname@example.org).